-Common predators include larger fish, wild dogs, wild cats, birds, snakes, among others.
+Common predators include larger fish, wild dogs, wild cats, birds, and snakes, among others.

-With regards to reproduction, females spawn, and males fertilize the eggs they lay.
+With regard to reproduction, females spawn, and males fertilize the eggs they lay.
 There’s no telling how many Koi are in the world, but numbers are enormous.

 The oceans carry lots of unique animals, including some with three-letter animal names like eels.
 There are over 780 species of eel in the world.
 Though most people know of the electric eels, there are many more in the open waters.